Different Types of Savings Accounts You Can Have

 Is it better to have a savings account or invest?

 This depends on your goals.
-Savings accounts offer a changing rate of interest, currently from a fraction of a percentage to, say, 2%, but the funds are insured.
-Investing your funds might earn you a higher return, but the market can be volatile, and your funds are not insured so there is the risk of loss.
+Traditional savings accounts offer a changing rate of interest, with an average rate of 0.45% as of July 2024, and high-yield savings accounts often offering 4.00% and higher, but the funds are insured.
+Investing your funds might earn you a higher return and help you grow your funds over time, but the market can be volatile, and your funds are not insured so there is the risk of loss.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.